ROBERT SIEGEL, Host:

 JON HAMILTON: Most people who get shot in the head die before they reach the hospital.
 For the ones who do make it, there is a great risk that their brain will swell up so much that critical areas are damaged.
 But at a press conference in Tucson today, Michael Lemole, the chief of neurosurgery at University Medical Center, said so far, swelling hasn't been a problem for Giffords.

-Bryan Oh is a surgeon at Memorial Hermann-Texas Medical Center in Houston, the home of one of the busiest trauma centers in the country.
+HAMILTON: Bryan Oh is a surgeon at Memorial Hermann-Texas Medical Center in Houston, the home of one of the busiest trauma centers in the country.
 He spoke from a phone in one of the hospital's operating rooms.

-But Oh says it's still too soon to know whether that will protect her brain completely from the swelling.
+HAMILTON: But Oh says it's still too soon to know whether that will protect her brain completely from the swelling.

-Dr. OH: The peak swelling date could be around, you know, post-update three or four, which we're like getting into right now.
+OH: The peak swelling date could be around, you know, post-update three or four, which we're like getting into right now.
 It can go on even for a week or 10 days afterwards.
 It depends on how bad her injury was.

 HAMILTON: On the other hand, Oh says he's treated patients with similar injuries who have made remarkable recoveries.

-Dr. OH: I've dealt with one recently, a similar case, and the guy ended up of course, it was on the right side of his brain but almost the exact same trajectory that I'm guessing that she had.
+OH: I've dealt with one recently, a similar case, and the guy ended up - of course, it was on the right side of his brain - but almost the exact same trajectory that I'm guessing that she had.
 And after about two and a half, three weeks, he was talking and interactive.

-Keith Black is chairman of neurosurgery at Cedars-Sinai Medical Center in Los Angeles.
+HAMILTON: Keith Black is chairman of neurosurgery at Cedars-Sinai Medical Center in Los Angeles.

-Black says a high trajectory means a smaller chance that a person shot in the left side of the brain, which is usually important to language, will lose the ability to communicate.
+HAMILTON: Black says a high trajectory means a smaller chance that a person shot in the left side of the brain, which is usually important to language, will lose the ability to communicate.

-Dr. BLACK: Because the language areas are lower down.
+BLACK: Because the language areas are lower down.
 So if the bullet is higher, it's going to be away from her language areas.

 HAMILTON: Black says the trajectory that's good for language can be bad for walking, though.

-Dr. BLACK: The motor areas that control the leg can be in that region.
+BLACK: The motor areas that control the leg can be in that region.
 So, you know, we would want to hope that it's also avoided those leg areas.

 HAMILTON: Black says tests of higher mental functions are hard to do until a patient can talk, which they can't do as long they are heavily sedated and breathing through a respirator.

-Dr. BLACK: The next big step for her is going to be getting off the respirator.
+BLACK: The next big step for her is going to be getting off the respirator.
 You know, when they wake her up and if she can support, you know, her respirations and you don't get into any problems with the oxygen level and the blood dropping, or the carbon dioxide going up too high that can cause more brain swelling, that would be very good.

-Jon Hamilton, NPR News.
+HAMILTON: Jon Hamilton, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.